ludekla/gobandit/README.md

 ## Basic Bandit Algorithms

-# Book
+# Description

-Author: John Myles White
+The code of the book

-Title: Bandit Algorithms,
+*John Myles White: Bandit Algorithms, O'Reilly (2013)*

-Year: 2013
-Publisher: O'Reilly
+is rewritten in Go here.

 # Usage as Command Line Application

+You have to have Go installed.
+Once that is fixed, take any of the main drivers, mkdir the bin folder and build it.
+Then

 $ bin/[app] NUMBER...

+where
+ app is one of the binaries in bin folder
-where NUMBER... are an arbitrary number of floats x with 0 < x < 1.
+ NUMBER... are an arbitrary number of floats x with 0 <= x <= 1.